 Packing cases with Cook Compression low-emission rod rings were installed on two Ariel JGT-4 compressors in gas transmission service.
 Early results were encouraging.
 After 1,000 hours of operation, measurements confirmed zero vent leakage.
 Another measurement after 3,000 hours produced the same result.

 The energy company then expanded use of the technology at three of its compressor stations and continued monitoring long-term performance.

 After using the low-emissions rod ring technology for more than two and a half years, the energy company authorized a broad assessment of performance.

 Vent flow measurements were taken at three compressor stations, all of which use Ariel JGT-4 compressors in transmission service.
 Of the 18 units measured (approximately 72 throws), only six throws recorded leakage above 1.0 scfm.
 Many were still holding at or close to zero.

 The throws with the highest number of hours (18,500) were pulled and sent back to the compressor manufacturer for evaluation.
 These throws were reported to be holding at zero leakage when removed.

-The company has since converted their entire fleet at the site (22 four-throw units) to Cook Solid Ring technology, along with units at several other sites in the area.
+The company has since converted their entire fleet at the site (22 four-throw units) to Cook low-emissions rod rings, along with units at several other sites in the area.

-In achieving zero or extremely low leakage, Cook Solid Ring technology not only enables the energy company to take a proactive approach to emissions compliance – it also saves them money through greater machine uptime, increased throughput, reduced labor and fewer maintenance dollars expended to maintain packing.
+In achieving zero or extremely low leakage, Cook Compression low-emissions rod ring technology not only enables the energy company to take a proactive approach to emissions compliance – it also saves them money through greater machine uptime, increased throughput, reduced labor and fewer maintenance dollars expended to maintain packing.